Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 The best part?
 You can be a virtual assistant with no experience necessary!

-There are plenty of job opportunities for beginners.
+There are plenty of VA jobs for beginners.
 Businesses are looking for new virtual assistants who will bring in fresh eyes and a hard work ethic!

-If you don’t know what a virtual assistant is, we will be going through what it entails exactly in this article and how you can find virtual assistant jobs.
+If you don’t know what a virtual assistant is, I’ll go through what it entails exactly in this article and how you can find virtual assistant jobs.

-Here are some of the best training workshops to learn how to become a VA successfully plus some of the best spots to find jobs:
+Here are some of the best virtual assistant training workshop I’ve reviewed that may help you learn how to become a virtual assistant successfully, plus some of the best websites to find jobs:

 - Best Free VA Lessons: Savvy Systems